moritzstadler/acvi-med/README.md

 ## Necessary Configurations

-Before deploying the system make sure to adapt the [docker-compose.yaml file](tool/docker-compose.yaml) to your needs. **TODO Remove Google refs**
+Before deploying the system make sure to adapt the [docker-compose.yaml file](tool/docker-compose.yaml) to your needs.
 Given that the PostgreSQL database can grow to a considerable size, consuming large ammounts of disk space it is worth choosing an appropriate location for storing its files.
 Adapt line 15 in [docker-compose.yaml file](tool/docker-compose.yaml) <code>- <b>/data/vv/postgres</b>:/var/lib/postgresql/data</code> to change the location. **TODO adapt lines 31, 53 and 54**